sonia23cld/Entropy/README.md

 I have: 1958 --> 260x5(tetra) + 219x3(dip)= 1957+1=1958

 3. Run Entropy.
 I have written a script (Entropy_parallel.sh) to run entropy in parallel for several k.
 You just have to run it several times to have replicates (change chain name).
 4. Plot admixture proportions.
-First, create the input files with plot_admix.sh, which runs plot_admxture.R.
+First, create the input files with plot_admix.sh, which runs plotadmix.R.
 Then, download locally the results and analyse them with R script Entropy_plotadmix.R.
 It gives map with piecharts of admixture proportions and barplot admixture.